6 May 2022

 The best way to find your organic CTR is to use Google Search Console.

-If you have not done so, follow our guide to learn how to add your website to Google Search Console.
+Check out our step-by-step guide on how to add your website to Google Search Console.

-Simply log in to your Google Search Console dashboard and navigate to the Performance tab.
+Once add your site to GSC, simply click on the Performance tab.
 At the top, you’ll see your website’s Average CTR.

 To add the average click-through rate as a metric to your report, click on it.
 Next to it, you’ll have an average position box; click to choose it as well.